CURIOUS ROOMS

 The Swiss Room

-The second floor houses The Swiss Room – both a celebration of Iwan and Manuela Wirth’s nationality and Switzerland’s rich history and design.
+The second floor houses The Swiss Room – both a tribute to Iwan and Manuela Wirth’s roots and a celebration of Switzerland’s rich history of art and design.
 This elegant room houses an entrance hall and spacious dining room seating 14 people.

-A hand-crafted European Oak floor, separately stained by artisan Ian Harper, resembles a watercolour by Davos-born artist Sophie Taeuber-Arp (1889-1943), whilst artworks include paintings by Ferdinand Hodler.
+A hand-crafted European Oak floor, separately stained by artisan Ian Harper, resembles a watercolour by Davos-born artist Sophie Taeuber-Arp (1889-1943).
+The room was specifically designed to showcase the extraordinary collection of seminal paintings by Ferdinand Hodler (1853 – 1918) generously loaned by the renowned Thomas Schmidheiny Collection.

 The Scottish Room

 The Scottish Room is inspired by the history of the Highlands and sister property the Fife Arms.
-Located on the third floor of the building, there is a dramatic antler chandelier, designed by Laplace and created by Gareth Guy of the McLean Horn Shop in Braemar, which sits above a hand-carved 9-metre Scottish oak table featuring 38 unique Jacobite cockades in memory of the Glen Coe Massacre of 1692.
+Bringing Scotland to the heart of Mayfair, the Scottish Room showcases Jacobite history, as well as traditional Scottish crafts including a dramatic antler chandelier, designed by Laplace and created by Gareth Guy of the McLean Horn Shop in Braemar, which sits above a hand-carved 9-metre Scottish oak table featuring 38 unique Jacobite cockades in memory of the Glen Coe Massacre of 1692.
 This bespoke table, hand-carved chairs and glass-fronted cabinet were all crafted by joinery artisan Kelvin Murray at Character Joinery.
 Weaver and designer Araminta Campbell has created an exclusive custom tartan in three colourways using pigments from natural plant dyes, a highly valued ancient skill.

 The Games Room